NOAA-OWP/ras2fim/README.md

 3. National Water Model (NWM) Flowline Hydrofabric: nwm_flows.gpkg
 4. National Water Model to Watershed Boundary Lookup: nwm_wbd_lookup.nc
 5. National Water Model (NWM) Catchments file: nwm_catchments.gpkg

-**Note:** A simple polygon for most HUC8s exist in the `WBD_HUC8` folder.
-You can download just specific HUC8 gpkg(s) of your choice if you like, instead of the entire WBD_HUC8 directory.
-We have load most for your convenience.
 <br><br>

 ### (2) Get AWS Folder - OWP_ras_models folder and OWP_ras_models_catalog.csv